 Iceland has boomed recently as a top travel destination.
 More and more airlines are offering affordable flights to this beautiful country, and it’s no wonder it has been gaining so much notice!
 With stunning views that look like something out of a sci-fi movie and a charming culture, you’ll want to add Iceland to your bucket list ASAP!
 While Iceland looks picture perfect in the snapshots by your favorite Instagram travelers, there are some things you need to know before jetting off to this unforgettable place.
-Read on for our tips for visiting Iceland.
+And while hotsprings in Iceland were my favorite thing ever, there is so much more Iceland has to offer.
+Read on for my tips!

 If you’ve been reading my articles about spas around the world, you might have noticed an emerging pattern.
 If you haven’t — newsflash: I seem to have taken a liking to getting buck naked in public.
 I mean, who doesn’t?
 Right?
 Righhhhhhttttt?
 Anyone?
 Well, ok, fine.
 Today, for a change, let me tell you about this one time in Iceland when I did not get naked at the spa.
 It does happen, sometimes.